mw-orcl/Move_Improve/lab700/content.md

 ### Move the On Premise Database to Oracle Cloud ###

 There are a number of ways to move or migrate your existing on premise Oracle database to the Oracle Cloud.
 In this lab the instructor has already used Data Pump to export the on premise database to a .dmp file and uploaded the .dmp file to the Oracle Object Storage.
 It's now a matter of importing the .dmp file to Autonomous Database from the Object Storage.

-The .dmp file is located here:
+The .dmp file has been copied to the Object Storage in various regions.
+You will use this in a later step.

 Melbourne, Australia: https://objectstorage.ap-melbourne-1.oraclecloud.com/p/u8kmZ-LTcFb6xQy6FXxQkA9ARp67BZlyJSrkcc8n_f0/n/oraclepartnersas/b/Lab-Material/o/soedump18C_1G.dmp